r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <blockquote>In the next resource script all auxiliary modules require that RHOSTS and THREADS options are set before running the modules.
 In the next example we are using SETG (global variable declarations) to configurate all the options that we need before running the modules.
 So its advice before writing a resource file like this one, to first check what options are required for the auxiliary to run.
 The next rc script will run 3 auxiliary modules againts all hosts found inside local lan.</blockquote>

-Open your text editor and copy/past the follow two metasploit core commands to it, save file and name it as: **http_brute.rc**
+Open your text editor and copy/past the follow metasploit commands to it, save file and name it as: **http_brute.rc**
 ```
    setg THREADS 15
    setg RHOSTS 192.168.1.254